SFU-VC-NeuralOne/ML_Project/README.md

 The codes are built upon [pytorch-EverybodyDanceNow](https://github.com/nyoki-mtl/pytorch-EverybodyDanceNow) by nyoki-mtl

-This repo is for SFU Machine Learning Fianl Project.
+This repo is for SFU Machine Learning Final Project.